Car crashes into Chinese takeaway in Hamilton

-A car has crashed into a Chinese takeaway in Hamilton this morning.
+An SUV has crashed into a Chinese takeaway in Hamilton this morning after the driver suffered what is believed to be a medical event.

 The crash occurred just before 11.35am on the corner of Heaphy Tce and Clarkin Rd in Fairfield.